 Week 2: Easy running again

 Training during the second week should consist of a balance of rest days, cross-training, and easy runs.
-You can test your recovery status in the elliptical trainer since the exercise here reminds of running and the elliptical movements distribute the load on your legs gently.
+You can test your recovery status in the elliptical trainer since the exercise here reminds you of running and the elliptical movements distribute the load on your legs gently.

 During this week, you should try jogging on grass and trails or similar soft surfaces to decrease the pressure on your muscles and joints, you do not want to force the training too much if your body is not ready.